 Enterprise has worked to incorporate green standards into several state and local housing production programs including:

-The Louisiana Housing Finance Agency’s Qualified Allocation Plan for Low-Income Housing Tax Credit developments
+The Louisiana Housing Corporation’s Qualified Allocation Plan for Low-Income Housing Tax Credit developments

 The State of Louisiana small rental property repair program

 The New Orleans Redevelopment Authority NSP2 program